Vaiofficial/News-App-JS/README.md

 ## Overview

-This is a simple news app built using JavaScript and the Open News API.
+This simple news app is built using JavaScript and the Open News API.
 The app allows users to view and search for news articles from various sources.
 It also includes navigation with categories to help users find news on specific topics.

 ## Features